'I Have a Plan For That.' Elizabeth Warren Is Betting That Americans Are Ready for Her Big Ideas

 When she was a child, Warren’s father sold everything from carpeting to fencing and housewares.
 In the early 1960s, he suffered a heart attack and could no longer work, plunging the family into crisis.
 Warren recalls learning the word foreclosure by listening to her parents’ hushed conversations after bedtime.
 In an effort to keep the family home, Warren’s mother got a minimum-wage job at a nearby Sears.
 Warren remembers her walking to work in the same nice dress she wore to weddings and graduations.

 Warren also remembers her own rocky path through young adulthood.
 When she was 19, she dropped out of George Washington University, where she had earned a debate scholarship, when she was still a teenager, to marry her first husband, Jim Warren, with whom she had her two children.
 During those early years, Warren recalls struggling to balance her own ambitions to finish college and go to law school with being a young wife and mother.
 She juggled classes and child care while following her husband’s career as a NASA engineer, which took them zigzagging from Texas to New Jersey and back again.
-She remembers getting offered her first job, as a special-needs teacher in Houston, while frying pork chops for dinner “and trying not to trip over crayons.”
+She remembers getting offered her first job, as a special-needs teacher in New Jersey, while frying pork chops for dinner “and trying not to trip over crayons.”
 Later, just days before she was set to begin classes at Rutgers Law School in Newark, N.J., she recalls potty-training her not-yet-2-year-old daughter “in a panic” because the only day care she could find would not accept kids in diapers.
 “I’m here today thanks to three bags of M&Ms and a compliant toddler,” she told a New Hampshire audience, to appreciative chuckles.

 After graduating and passing the bar, Warren again followed her husband’s career back to Texas, where she became a professor at the University of Houston Law Center.
 (She later divorced Warren and met her current husband, Bruce Mann, a fellow Harvard professor, to whom she has been married for almost 39 years.)
 It was during this period that she started her academic research into why American families file bankruptcy.
 She began the study expecting to discover that those reneging on their debts had made bad choices or had moral failings, she says.
 Instead, she found that they were “like you and me or our neighbors.
 They got into trouble because of a medical emergency or a string of bad luck.”